Sequence entropy of rank one systems: Introduction

 form a sequence of refinements approaching the point partition $\veps$.
 The linear structure of a rank one system drastically simplifies the behaviour of $A$-orbits $\{T^{t_k}x\}$, yet still allows for highly complex behaviour over sufficiently sparse sequences of orbit lengths.

-We will provide a non-constructive proof that first answers in the positive the existence of zero entropy systems with infinite sequence entropy using rank one systems with tower heights $h_n$ admitting an unrestricted rate of growth.
+We will provide a semi-constructive proof that first answers in the positive the existence of zero entropy systems with infinite sequence entropy using rank one systems with tower heights $h_n$ admitting an unrestricted rate of growth.
 This result will apply to any sequence which \emph{dilates to infinity}, namely those that satisfy $\lim_{n \to \infty} (t_{n+1}-t_{n}) = +\infty$.
-In particular, this answers \cite{Kanigowski24}*{Question 6.4.3} in greater generality for sequence entropies along polynomial sequences (provided that they are non-linear, see the discussion leading up to Question~\ref{qn:Krug-Newton}).
+The significance of enlarging gap sizes was already discovered in \cite{Ryzhikov21} where it was shown that for such sequences, infinite sequence entropy is in fact a generic phenomenon among automorphisms of a standard probability space.
+These results answer \cite{Kanigowski24}*{Question 6.4.3} in greater generality for sequence entropies along polynomial sequences (provided that they are non-linear, see the discussion leading up to Question~\ref{qn:Krug-Newton}).

 \begin{thm} Given any sequence of non-negative integers $A$ that dilates to infinity, there is a rank one system $(X,\cB,\mu,T)$ such that $h^A(T) = +\infty$. \end{thm}